RphWbr/visiannot/doc/source/userguide-visiannot.rst

 Temporal intervals
 ------------------
-It is also possible to display temporal intervals on the signal plots.
+It is also possible to display temporal intervals on the signal widgets.
 This may be useful if the user has pre-annotations or results from a detection algorithm and wants to visually check their accuracy.

+This is done with the dictionary ``interval_dict`` which is passed to :class:`.ViSiAnnoT` as a keyword argument.
+The key of the dictionary must correspond to a key of ``signal_dict``, it specifies the signal widget where to display temporal intervals.
+The value of the dictionary is a nested list of configurations for each kind of interval to display on the same widget.
+The configuration is a list of length 7:

+* Path to the interval file,
+* Delimiter to get the beginning datetime in the interval file name,
+* Position of the beginning datetime in the interval file name, according to the delimiter,
+* Format of the beginning datetime in the interval file name (``"posix"`` or format compliant with ``datetime``, see https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes),
+* Key to access the data in the file (in case of .h5 or .mat, set it to ``''`` otherwise),
+* Interval frequency (may also be a string with path to the frequency attribute in case of h5 file),
+* RGBA color.

+The intervals may be stored in two ways in the files:

+* As a vector of length :math:`n_{sample}` with 0 and 1, where :math:`n_{sample} \in \mathbb{N}` is the number of samples in the file,
+* As a matrix of shape :math:`(n_{inter},2)`, where :math:`n_{inter} \in \mathbb{N}` is the number of intervals in the file, each line is an interval with the starting sample and the ending sample.

 Here is an example::